Awais7899/Awais7899/README.md

 ## Hi there 👋

-I'm Husnain Gohar, a passionate and experienced Full Stack JavaScript Developer currently working as a Senior Software Engineer at Tkxel.
+## I'm Husnain Gohar, a passionate and experienced Full Stack JavaScript Developer currently a Senior Software Engineer at Tkxel.